 Origin: Computed within the L1B code.
-Telemetry DNs, from the current L1A input granule, from each of the 12 BB thermistors (telemetry points temperatures using the formulas in [9] and then averaged.
-The overall overage is then computed using the averages from each scan.
+Telemetry DNs, from the current L1A input is then computed using the averages from each scan.

-TP BB TEMP01 through TP BB TEMP12), on each scan, are converted to temperature.
+TP\BB\TEMP01 through TP\BB\TEMP12), on each scan, are converted to temperatures using the formulas in [9] and then averaged.
+The overall average temperature.
 The within-scan-average mirror temperature is the average of the temperatures of both mirror sides.